-The first four levels they only get slightly harder as you progress, enemy ships and motherships will fire upon you, yours being white and the enemies being yellow which are quit slow to start with.
+The first four levels they only get slightly harder as you progress, enemy ships and motherships will fire upon you, yours being white whilst the enemies being yellow and quit slow to start with.

 To complete the level you must destroy 56 enemy aircraft (25 on the MSX version increasing by 5 after each game cycle) and defeat the mothership by firing upon it continuously until it is destroyed.
 Once destroyed, any remaining enemy craft will also explode and you can time-travels to the next level.

 During your campaign, you can shoot down larger, slightly tougher ship and also collect friendly pilots that have been shot down and are parachuting to safety for bonus points.

 - 1970: helicopters and a large, blue CH-46